FIrEwaFfFLe/Chess/README.md

 P.s. - when you promote a pawn, type Q, R, N or B in the terminal, standing for the name of the piece you want to promote to.

-P.p.s. - for MacOS users, replace "sprites/" in frontend.py lines 53, 58, 116, 122 with "Chess-main/sprites/".
+P.p.s. - for MacOS users, replace "sprites/" in frontend.py lines 53, 58, 116, 122 with "Chess-main/sprites/" (or your folder if renamed).